austinvishal/Med7-manip/README.md

 ## Gravity Compensation - ROS 2 Control with Modern Gazebo

 Disclaimer: This repository is simply a snapshot from Dentaqt project for demonstration purpose.
+As the project ower, I am allowed to share this part of the code without any liabilities.

 ## Installing Dependencies - Manual Installation